mattmaniak/fiflo/CONTRIBUTING.md

 ## Merge request
-- As the source base and it's develop branch can be found on [GitLab](https://gitlab.com/mattmaniak/fiflo/tree/develop) it would great to use that platform by You to improve the code.
+- As the source base and it's develop branch can be found on [GitLab](https://gitlab.com/mattmaniak/fiflo/tree/develop) it would great to Use that platform by You to improve the code.

 - Before requesting any change, check that your code matches basic standards described above and test it using the default Linux tty.
 Also You can open an